christianalfoni/EmptyBox/drafts/2015_09_22_Introducing-Cerebral.md

 ## State and UI

 We have two main states in our applications.
 The UI state and the APP state.
 The UI state is typically expressed with declarative templates or JSX.
 But you also have an APP state.
 This state are all the objects, arrays, strings, numbers and booleans that is used to display the UI.
 Ideally the UI state is a direct representation of the APP state.
 This is something all frameworks handles pretty well in practice, though some perform a lot better than others.
-You create the representation by passing a model into a template, using $scopes or passing state to a function that returns virtual DOM.
+You create the UI representation by passing a model into a template, using $scopes or passing state to a function that returns virtual DOM.
 The goal is the same, keep UI state in sync with APP state.

 How to structure UI state has never been a discussion.
 It is a tree structure.
 With children and siblings.
 How we structure APP state has been a discussion for years though, and still is.
 Abstractions are often created to handle pieces of your APP state.
-Typically different frameworks split application state into different containers.
+Frameworks has a tendency to split application state into different containers.
 Like Backbone.Model, $ngResource or flux stores.
 Often a router also contains some of your application state.

 I wrote an article on [Baobab](http://www.christianalfoni.com/articles/2015_02_06_Plant-a-Baobab-tree-in-your-flux-application).
 It is called a state tree.
 It is a very shallow abstraction because your mental image of this tree is a normal JavaScript object.
 An object with child objects, arrays and other plain JavaScript values.
 What makes this so great is that your mental image of UI state and APP state has the same structure.
 It is a tree!
 The goal is to translate the APP state tree into a UI tree.